adam7/delugia-code/README.md

 * [Octicons](https://github.com/github/octicons)

 ### Which font faces are available
-Cascadia now bundles a version without ligatures, called Cascadia Mono, in addition to Cascadia Code which has ligatures.

 These three font versions are generated from Cascadia Code:
 * **Delugia Powerline** _Basic powerline glyphs, monospaced font_